PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 const updateProfileWithId = updateProfileAction.bind(null, data.id);
 ```

-We can use the `bind` method to add new data, that we will have access to inside our server action.
+We can use the `bind` method to add new data that we can access inside our server action.

-This is how we are setting our `userId` in order to be able to access it from our `updateProfileAction` server action.
+This is how we are setting our `userId` so that we can access it from our `updateProfileAction` server action.

 You can read more about it in the Next.js documentation [here](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations#passing-additional-arguments).

-Now finally let's use our `useFormState` hook so we can have access to our returned data from our server actions.
+Finally, let's use our `useFormState` hook to access the data returned from our server actions.

 ```jsx
 const [formState, formAction] = useFormState(